 WARNING: Aboriginal and Torres Strait Islander listeners are advised that this podcast contains the voices of and references to people who have passed.

 WALKING IN TWO WORLDS is a seven-part audio podcast that explores the WWI story of Ngarrindjeri Anzacs, brothers Cyril and Rufus Rigney.
 Their homeland is the Coorong in the south-east of South Australia.

 Both men enlisted under age and died on the battlefields of the Western Front in Belgium.
 Neither of them made it to 21 nor came home to Country.

-Commissioned by the Virtual War Memorial Australia Schools Education program and funded by the SA Department for Education, the podcast is a free national digital resource for Australian schools and an epic 6-part podcast series freely available to the general public.
+Commissioned by the Virtual War Memorial Australia and funded by the SA Department for Education, the podcast was made as a national digital resource for Australian schools as well as an immersive commemorative podcast for the public to listen to.

-Listen – and find out more – at the Virtual War Memorial Australia website.
+Listen to it now on the Virtual War Memorial Australia website.

 Grateful thanks to everyone involved and to all those who contributed to this podcast.